credentials/credentials.github.io/protocols/irma-protocol.md

         "request": "..."
     }
     ~~~
-    This is the same type of request as /api/v2/verification, but the request
+    This is the same type of request as `/api/v2/verification`, but the request
     data type needs to be a signature specification instead of a disclosure proof
     request.
 In response, the server returns a JSON object of the form:

     ~~~ json
     {
+        "irmaqr": "signing",
         "u": "...",
+        "v": "2.0",
-        "v": "2.3"
+        "vmax": "2.3"
     }
     ~~~
-    where `u` is the session token, like with the disclosure proofs.
+    where `u` is the session token, `v` is the lowest API version supported by the `irma_api_server`, and `vmax` is the highest API version supported by the `irma_api_server`.
+The value of `irmaqr` is always `signing` for attribute-based signature sessions.

 *   `GET /api/v2/signature/sessionToken`: if `sessionToken` is a
     valid session token (i.e., it has been assigned to a signature specification